markaggar/mjpeg-timelapse/README.md

 There are two ways this integration can be installed into [Home Assistant](https://www.home-assistant.io).

 The easiest way is to install the integration using [HACS](https://hacs.xyz).
+You will need to add this repository as a custom repository in HACS (top right).

 Alternatively, installation can be done manually by copying the files in this repository into the custom_components directory in the HA configuration directory:
 1. Open the configuration directory of your HA configuration.